KyleAMathews/proving-contraries/pages/reasoning-from-1st-principles.md

 >a battery cell and you can have batteries that are much, much cheaper
 >than anyone realizes.”

-But as he's has said elsewhere, reasoning from first principles is *hard*.
+So reasoning from 1st principles is great but as Elon has said elsewhere, reasoning from first principles is *hard*.
 It's a costly, time-consuming way to make a decision.

 If we view various methods of decision-making as tools, we could say that reasoning by analogy/imitation is our common, inexpensive everyday